Inverted Slat Aluminum Blinds

 4. The best system to use

 For daylighting systems with shading, it was evident that though this is designed primarily for solar shading, it also takes care of protection from glare and redirection of direct or diffuse daylight.
-Shading options such as pull down shades reduce the admission of daylight in a room, but to increase daylight while providing shade, advanced shading systems need to be applied to protect the window area from sunlight and to send direct and/or diffuse daylight into the interior of a room.
+Shading options such as pull-down shades reduce the admission of daylight in a room, but to increase daylight while providing shade, advanced shading systems need to be applied to protect the window area from sunlight and to send direct and/or diffuse daylight into the interior of a room.

 One of the movable interior shading systems under study was Aluminum Venetian blinds, which is defined as a system comprising horizontal, vertical or sloping slats that are flat or curved, made of small or medium-sized PVC or painted/brushed aluminum.
 The slats are evenly spaced at a distance smaller than the slat width so that they can overlap when closed.
 Interior blinds usually have slats that are 10 to 50 mm wide.

-Blinds partly or wholly obscures directional view to the outside, depending on the angle of the slat – vertical blinds make for a vertical view of the sky while horizontal blinds reduce the vertical height of the exterior view.
-As blinds obstruct exterior view, they are designed to be partially or fully retracted to enhance exterior view if desired.
+Blinds partly or wholly obscure directional view to the outside, depending on the angle of the slat – vertical blinds make for a vertical view of the sky while horizontal blinds reduce the vertical height of the exterior view.
+As blinds obstruct the exterior view, they are designed to be partially or fully retracted to enhance exterior view if desired.

-In sunny conditions, glossy venetian aluminum blinds cause glare even while horizontally positioned; tilting the slats upwards increased glare and view; tilting the slats downward reduced the glare and provided shading.
+In sunny conditions, glossy Venetian aluminum blinds cause glare even while horizontally positioned; tilting the slats upwards increased glare and view; tilting the slats downward reduced the glare and provided shading.
 Problems of glare can be diminished with the use of diffuse surfaces – painted, brushed, a variety of polishes.

 Polished aluminum auto-controlled, static horizontal blinds can be used in all orientations and latitudes, and can increase penetration of light – In the horizontal position, they can receive light from the sun, the sky, and the ground; upward tilted slats direct light from the sun and sky; downward tilted slats transmit light from the ground.
 It was studied that auto controlled aluminum blinds perform well in all climates provided it’s adjusted to accommodate he heating/cooling-load-to-daylighting balance for the building location; they should also be timed to maximize on available daylight.